Public Involvement

 Reclamation also requests that you provide us with any relevant information, studies, or analyses that you believe would inform our evaluation.

 Please know that for a scoping comment to be considered it must be accompanied by a valid email address or regular mail address and your name.
-Your name and email address will become part of the public record for this project.
+Before including your address, phone number, email address, or other personal identifying information in your comment, you should be aware that your entire comment—including your personal identifying information—may be made publicly available and will be part of the public record for this EIS.
+While you may request to withhold your personal identifying information from public review, we cannot guarantee that we will be able to do so.

 Reclamation will consider all of the scoping comments provided in the context of our legal and regulatory obligations to inform our analysis and decision.

-See Virtual Open House Poster # on this website for more detail on public involvement and comment.
+See Posters 6 and 7 in the Virtual Open House for more detail on public involvement and how to provide an effective comment